 A very popular campground close to the shore of Takhlakh Lake.
 The Campground includes ten walk-in sites.
 The views across the lake of Mt.
 Adams are outstanding.
 The northern trails of the Mt.
 Adams Wilderness are nearby.
 Takhlakh Loop Trail # 134 originates in the campground and encircles the lake.
 It’s a 1.1 mile flat hike around the lake.
 You can also connect to the Takh Takh Meadows trail #136 that leads you to an old lava flow.
 Great views abound from the top of the lava field.
 Mosquitos can be numerous in the early season.

-A popular campground on Walupt Lake and surrounded by the Goat Rocks Wilderness, this campground provides outstanding views of the forest.
+A popular high elevation campground on the shores of Walupt Lake and surrounded by the Goat Rocks Wilderness.
+The campground provides outstanding views of the the southern Goat Rocks Wilderness.
 The campground offers various sizes of camping units as well as 7 walk-in sites.
-Access is generally by rough gravel road (about 20 miles).

 Lower Falls Campground offers 43 standard sites that accommodate both tents and RVs (60 feet), but no hookups are available.
 Picnic tables and campfire rings with grills are provided, as are composting toilets and drinking water.